igorkry/tnt4j-streams/README.md

 `Host` property defines MQ server host name or IP. `Port` property defines MQ server port.

-`QueueManager` property defines name of queue manager and `Queue` property defines name of queue to get messages.
+`QueueManager` property defines name of queue manager

+`Queue` property defines name of queue to get messages.

+`TopicString` property defines specific of generic channel or application to create a subscription without using a queue.

 `StripHeaders` property states that MQ message headers shall be preserved.